 - Generation X, most likely to have young children, is the most likely to miss their family (73%);

-- In China almost a quarter of respondents (23%) are less willing than they were ten years ago to separate from their home comforts and travel for business.
+- In India a fifth of respondents (22%) are less willing than they were ten years ago to separate from their home comforts and travel for business.

 Regus is the global workplace provider.

 Its network of more than 1,800 business centres in 100 countries provides convenient, high-quality, fully serviced spaces for people to work, whether for a few minutes or a few years.
 Companies like Google, Toshiba and GlaxoSmithKline choose Regus so that they can work flexibly and make their businesses more successful.